sigcsets/sigcse2022/_authors/lightningtalks.md

 ## Author Guidelines: Lightning Talks

 Lightning Talks describe works in progress, new and untested ideas, or opportunities for collaborative work.
 The purpose of a Lightning Talk can be to start a discussion, find collaborators, or receive input and critique about an idea.
-Proposals are limited to 500 words, including the abstract of 250 words, and will be **reviewed with a dual anonymous process** for acceptance.
+Proposals are limited to 500 words, including the abstract of 250 words, and will be **reviewed with a dual-anonymous process** for acceptance.
 Lightning Talk presentations will be a maximum of 5 minutes each.
 Presenters may use slides, but these must be submitted to the Lightning Talks chair a few days before the presentation.

+{% include review-anonymity.html %}

 ## How Should The Proposal Be Formatted?
 {% include authorguidelines-planning.html %}

 Lightning Talk proposals must be submitted in PDF format.
 The full proposal contains an abstract and a description of your Lightning Talk (as detailed below).
 The full proposal is used for the review process only and must be anonymized.
 If the proposal is accepted, the title and authors appear in the printed program and the title, authors, and abstract appear in the online program and proceedings.
 The format for the proposal is described in the following section.

-## Lightning Talk Proposal Format and Contents (limited to {{site.data.submissions["lightning talks"].limits}})
+## Lightning Talk Proposal Format and Contents

+The proposal is limited to {{site.data.submissions["lightning talks"].limits}}), and should include the following:

 -   **Title**: A title for the Lightning Talk.